-Your WCB adjudicator or case manager will keep an eye on your return to work plan and help with wage loss payments as needed.
+Your WCB adjudicator or case manager will monitor your return to work plan, help with wage loss payments and authorize ongoing treatment as needed.

-If you and your employer need help deciding on a return to work plan, we will work with you.
+If you and your employer need support to develop your return to work plan, we will work with you.
 This can include, as needed:

-- helping to identify safe and suitable modified or alternate duties that are safe and within your abilities
+- helping to identify safe and suitable modified or alternate duties that are within your abilities

 - arranging a review of your work area with you, your employer, and your union